fieldtrip/website/faq/discontinuous_neuralynx.md

 This shows the default time axis of the data, which FieldTrip assumes to be continuous.

 Now we continue with reading the actual timestamps and performing interpolation and gap-filling with NaNs across multiple channels.
-Your multiple channels can happen to have different start or end timestamps (which is another "feature" of the Cheetah software).
+Your multiple channels can happen to have different start or end timestamps (which is another "feature" of the Cheetah acquisition software).
 This function then constructs a single timestamp-axis onto which all channels are represented.

     function [data_all] = ft_read_neuralynx_interp(fname)